xaviar31/NBA-Trends-Analysis/README.md

 - Assists Per Game (APG)
 - Steals, Blocks, Minutes Played, and other performance metrics

-The data is scraped from Basketball Reference and cleaned for analysis.
+The data is scraped from the NBA API and cleaned for analysis.

 ---